WellthCare

 • Other applicable payroll taxes

-The FSA Store: A Regulatory Tightrope
+The FSA Store: Walking a Regulatory Tightrope

 1. Section 125 Cafeteria Plans (FSAs): These rely on employee pre-tax contributions for qualified medical expenses, with strict rules on substantiation and use.